Argentina country brief

 High level engagement

-- 2018 July – Minister for Agriculture and Water Resources the Hon David Littleproud MP visited Buenos Aires for the G20 Agriculture Ministerial Meeting
+- 2018 July — Minister for Agriculture and Water Resources the Hon David Littleproud MP attended High Level Dialogue on Agriculture with counterpart

 - 2017 December — Minister for Trade, Tourism and Investment Steven Ciobo visited Buenos Aires to attend the 11th WTO Ministerial Council Meeting.